Enigo/UnityEasyLocalization/README.md

-Simple way to add localiation to your game.
+Simple way to add localiation for your game.

 Feel free to use!